little-kaii/little-kaii/README.md

 🌍 Based in ["india"]<br>
 👨‍💻 Web Developer | 🌐 Open-Source Enthusiast | 📚 Lifelong Learner

--   🎓 B.Tech in Information Technology, Graduated in 2023
+-   🎓 B.Tech in Computer science and engineering, Graduated in 2023
 -   💬 Ask me about programming in general, I am always available to help and learn together.
 -   📫 You can reach me with the links below